-Another way to express video quality is to talk about visual annoyance because visual annoyance is often a bit easier to evaluate than video quality.
+Video quality can be expressed using another way: indeed, video quality can be measured by measuring visual annoyance because visual annoyance is often a bit easier to evaluate than video quality.
 Visual annoyance represents the level of difficulty you meet when trying to perform a given task (from "simple comfort" to face expressions detection or object recognition) in presence of video distortions (like encoding artifacts or decoding errors due to packets loss during transmission).

 Video quality judgment and visual annoyance both come from visual perception and can be represented by the top-down approach below: